KSMadhavan/website_files/content/docs/create_your_website/config_files/privacy_terms.md

 # Writeup goes below
 +++

 The privacy policy is simply a text file stored at `privacy.md` file which is in the `content` folder.
-The privacy policy will be displayed in http://www.yourdomain.com/privacy/ and you can view the sample page [in the demo site](https://template.thinkingtree.me/privacy/)
+The privacy policy will be displayed in http://www.ksmadhavan.in/privacy/ and you can view the sample page [in the demo site](https://template.thinkingtree.me/privacy/)

 1. I have created a generic privacy policy.
 2. In this file, replace:
-    - **yourCompanyName** by your company name or your name at 3 locations in the file
+    - **K S Madhavan & Associates** by your company name or your name at 3 locations in the file
-    - **yourdomain** by your website name at 1 location
+    - **yourdomain** by K S Madhavan & Associates at 1 location
     - Last updated date by the date you are making the changes
 3. This is rendered by terms_conditions.html layout in the layouts/_default folder
 4. You may want to change this as per your legal jurisdiction/needs of your website.